 Wednesday, April 16:

-An open house at the Office of Disability Services between 10am and 3pm invites everyone to view the new office space in Daniels Hall, watch demonstrations of assistive technologies for learning and studying, and pick up information about getting involved through the peer-mentoring training program or by becoming an EDGE (Empowerment through Directed Goals for Education) mentor.
+An open house at the Office of Accessibility Services between 10am and 3pm invites everyone to view the new office space in Daniels Hall, watch demonstrations of assistive technologies for learning and studying, and pick up information about getting involved through the peer-mentoring training program or by becoming an EDGE (Empowerment through Directed Goals for Education) mentor.

 From noon to 1pm, students will discuss their own experiences on campus with the student panel, “Views from Our Shoes” in Atwater Kent 233, bringing the student point of view about their own accomplishments, their disabilities, and the importance of self-advocacy.
-“Hearing from peers about their experiences is a powerful way to get the conversation going on campus around perceptions related to disability,” says Laura Rosen, assistant director of the Office of Disability Services.
+“Hearing from peers about their experiences is a powerful way to get the conversation going on campus around perceptions related to disability,” says Laura Rosen, assistant director of the Office of Accessibility Services.

 Thursday, April 17: